orbeon/orbeon-forms-doc/xforms/submission-asynchronous.md

 ## Declaring an asynchronous submission

-You enable an asynchronous submission with `mode="asynchronous"`
+You enable an asynchronous submission with `mode="asynchronous"`:

 ```xml
 <xf:submission